How will the Walkathons work?

 When walkers arrive at each day’s beach departure point, they will be registered on-site using their pre-issued number and given a colour coded material wristband to wear.
 These will be colour coded for ease of recognition; Green = Self-Assisted Walker, Purple = Assisted Walker, and Red = Hosted Walker.
 This will make it easier for the advance group to know which services are being provided for the walker.

-The contracted supplier (advance team) will provide the required number of pre-booked 2-man tents for each night and erect these on the beach.
+Where beach camping is possible, the contracted supplier (advance team) will provide the required number of pre-booked 2-man tents for each night and erect these on the beach.
 Each tent will be kitted with quality foam mattress (1 or 2 depending on single or sharing), pillows, linen, washbasin, interior lamp, and exterior lamp (depending on the season, blankets/heater or fans and mosquito nets/repellent may be needed).

 The tents will be numbered (walkers wristband/registration number) and erected side-by-side in rows, with netted ground-sheet pathways between rows, and leading to the ablution (mobile toilets), hot/cold showers (him & hers), and dining/refreshment facilities.
 All meals (breakfast, lunch pack, and dinner), facilities will be provided.
 Tea/coffee, soft drinks and alcoholic beverages (where permitted) will be available for sale at the campsite.
 Massage facilities may also be available.
 There could be an area allocated for locals to sell their arts & crafts at the campsite.

-The packaged tour pricing will be determined by the local steering committees in each of the 40 host countries and will include registration, transport (shuttle transfers) from central city/town locations to the beach for locals, while return airfares, airport meet & greet, and beach transfers will be included for international packages.
+The packaged tour pricing will be determined by the local steering committees in each of the 40 host countries and will include registration, transport (shuttle transfers) from central city/town locations to the beach (or pre-booked accommodation) for locals, while return airfares, airport meet & greet, and beach transfers will be included for international packages.

 Whoever the local steering appoints as the lead tour operator/ground-handler will cost the various package tour itinerary pricing (refer on-line registration procedure above).